Soulfire (comics): Collections

-Trade Paperbacks
+Trade paperbacks

 Movie adaptation

 An animated feature adaptation of Soulfire is currently in development by Mythos Studios.
-The announcement was made during a panel at the San Diego Comic-Con in 2018.
+The announcement was made during a panel at San Diego Comic-Con in 2018.
 The screenplay for Mythos' Soulfire is being penned by Bo Yeon Kim and Erika Lippoldt (Star Trek: Discovery, Reign).
 Also created by Turner, Soulfire made its debut within the pages of Wizard magazine in 2003, with Aspen publishing the title from then on out.
 Soulfire follows Malikai, an orphan who turns out to be the link to a forgotten age of music.
 Joined by a winged goddess named Grace, Malikai battles the dark lord of technology in an effort to return magic to the world.